Workshop Setup

 • Create the templates and install the Red Hat Single Sign-On image stream.

-For this workshop, we will use the sso76-ocp4-x509-postgresql-persistent template, which is Red Hat Single Sign-On 7.6 on OpenJDK + PostgreSQL (Persistent) for Red Hat OpenShift 4.X.
-The template does not require the manual creation of the keystores or truststores.
+For this workshop, we will use the sso76-ocp4-x509-postgresql-persistent template, which deploys Red Hat Single Sign-On 7.6 on OpenJDK with a persistent PostgreSQL database for Red Hat OpenShift 4.x.
+This template does not require manual creation of keystores or truststores.

 oc replace -n openshift --force -f \